 Working with a web designer or development agency to create a mobile presence for your company is a good first step, and a task which they should be able to complete relatively easily.
 You might decide to:

-- Adapt your existing website to work on mobile devices
+- Adapt your existing website to work on mobile devices (known as 'responsive design')

-- Create a dedicated mobile website
+- Create a dedicated mobile website (less popular these days)

 - Develop a standalone mobile app